 And on our way to our campsite for the night, we even got to see a beautiful sunset.
 And we also checked out a quaint lighthouse before settling in.

-One Last Northern Lights Sighting
+One Last Northern Lights Sighting on the Reykjanes Peninsula

 It wasn’t long after it got dark before those colorful lights we were praying for came out for a dance.
 That made three times we were fortunate enough to see this magical sight!
 We quickly drove out to a scenic spot to take pictures.